mgaitan/pytest-leak-finder/README.md

 tests/test_demo.py::test5 FAILED

 ===================================================== Leak finder =====================================================
-The group selected still fails.
-Let's do a new partition.

-Next step: baa
-Current target is: pytest-leak-finder/tests/test_demo.py::test5
+We found a leak!

+Leak found in: pytest-leak-finder/demo/test_demo.py::test3 Last step was: ba
 ```

-And there is it, `test3` is the problematic test we were looking for!
+And there is it, `test3` was the problematic test we were looking for!